 (10 – 50 staff) and large-sized practices(51+ staff) are all reporting very

-positive balance figures, suggesting that workload prospects are improving
+positive balance figures, suggesting that overall workload prospects continue to

 The following graph plots the RIBA Future Workload Index over time:

-forecast remains the most buoyant, increasing to +35 in January 2013 from +31 in
+forecast continues to be the most buoyant, increasing to +40 in March 2014 from

-It does appear that the current growth is largely being driven by
+The current growth is largely being driven by a widespread

-a widespread strengthening of the private housing sector across the UK and a
+strengthening of the private housing sector across the UK and a pick-up in

 The following graph tracks the sector predictions in the RIBA Future Trends

 Survey over time: